gars50/Galons.ca/README.md

 - 2026-07-31 - 5:10
   - The first machine stopped booting after the update, investigating...
 - 2026-07-31 - 5:50
-  - Corrected the issue on the first machine, half the work is done.
+  - Corrected the issue on the first machine, it boots again.
-  - Pausing for 1 hour for an appointment.
+  - Half the work is done.
+Pausing for 1 hour for an appointment.
 Back at it at 7:00